onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Shared Context Window

+even if you don't want to participate in the system - if you're important enough the system will construct a representation of you whether you like it or not - based on your expressed opinions outside of it.
+There is no escaping - if you're important you'll go in the ledger of record.

 Solving the Meta/Meaning Crisis

 Social resonance and coherence

 Merging the market, state, religion, media, academia and education under *~~sha~~* syntropic law

+the function of religion is to solve a thermodynamic problem - it scales empathy, provides a common worldview and coherence, and a source of authority for coordination - everything else "like an afterlife" was in service to these fundamental goals

 Making the Collective Unconscious Conscious
     Karl jung - until you make the unconscious conscious…